Check out our new FHA first-time homebuyers guide updated for 2024

 What is Section 8 Housing in North Carolina

-The Section 8 Housing Choice Voucher Program is a rental assistance program funded by the federal government and administered by local public housing authorities throughout the United States.
-The program provides housing support to low-income families, seniors, and people with disabilities to afford decent, safe, and sanitary housing in the private rental market.
+The Section 8 Housing Choice Voucher Program is a government-funded rental assistance program that is managed by local public housing authorities.
+It helps low-income families, seniors, and people with disabilities afford safe, decent housing in the private rental market.
+The goal is to make sure people can live in good conditions without breaking the bank.

 What is the Most Section 8 Will Pay in North Carolina?